-He moved to Durban to join the Sharks academy for the 2016 season, and was included in the South Africa Under-20 training squad for the 2016 World Rugby Under 20 Championship tournament.
+In pursuit of his rugby ambitions, Bosch moved to Durban to join the Sharks academy in 2016.
+That same year, he earned a spot in the South Africa Under-20 training squad for the World Rugby Under 20 Championship.

-Shortly after returning to South Africa, Bosch made his Super Rugby debut from the bench in the Sharks round 16 clash with the Cheetahs.
-He made another 2 appearances for the Sharks before the end of the season.
+Shortly after returning from the tournament, Bosch made his Super Rugby debut for the Sharks, coming off the bench in their clash with the Cheetahs.
+He made a total of three appearances for the Sharks that season, demonstrating his potential on the field.

 |Munakata Sanix Blues